Undertaking TOEFL requires you to consider the level of TOEFL preparation time that’s right for you.

 The TOEFL iBT assesses all of the skills you need to communicate effectively in an academic environment, and university-level vocabulary and grammar are embedded in the test.
 Anyone who is planning to study in a foreign university that is taught entirely in English needs to master both their receptive and productive English skills.

 Master the 4 English skills tested on the TOEFL.
-If you’re unsure about siting the TOEFL exam, see our post on 5 Reasons to Choose TOEFL over IELTS & TOEIC.
+If you’re unsure about sitting the TOEFL exam, see our post on 5 Reasons to Choose TOEFL over IELTS & TOEIC.

 Receptive Skill no. 1: Reading

 Even though reading seems like the easiest part of your scholastic experience, when it comes to understanding lengthy, specialized texts in a short time, your challenge is immense.
-You will be expected to master new subjects and gain knowledge at an academic level.
+For the TOEFL reading section you will be expected to master new subjects and gain knowledge at an academic level.

 It goes without saying that this can tough in your own language, let alone English.
 As often as is humanly possible, you should practice your reading: newspapers, magazines, novels and blogs will all go a long way to helping you improve.
 You should prefer academic texts – the TOEFL iBT is an academic test, after all – and constantly challenge yourself to capture the information presented in your own words.